Martin Rylko

 Conclusion

 AKS is a great platform, but it requires an architectural approach.
 Don't underestimate networking and identity – these two pillars determine whether your cluster will survive its first security audit.
+For securing AKS access with identity-based controls, see our Zero Trust Conditional Access guide.

 Tags:#Kubernetes#Azure#AKS#DevOps